Skip to content

 Your project should check users’ grant connection status intermittently to ensure they’re still authenticated.

-const isConnected = await nylasConnect.isConnected();
+const status = await nylasConnect.getConnectionStatus();

-// Get grant information
+// Get session information (includes grant info)

-const grantInfo = await nylasConnect.getGrantInfo();
+const session = await nylasConnect.getSession();

-if (grantInfo) {
+if (session?.grantInfo) {

-console.log(`Connected as: ${grantInfo.email}`);
+console.log(`Connected as: ${session.grantInfo.email}`);

-console.log(`Provider: ${grantInfo.provider}`);
+console.log(`Provider: ${session.grantInfo.provider}`);

-console.log(`Grant ID: ${grantInfo.grantId}`);
+console.log(`Grant ID: ${session.grantId}`);

 }